 In my next article, we’ll begin a deep dive into informal mindfulness training using your sexual behavior with yourself and your partner as the focal point.

-Dr. Rich has found that most people in long-term sexual relationships get stuck in a rut because of troubling thoughts, painful emotions, and unhelpful self-talk about their sexual relationships.
+I have found that most people in long-term sexual relationships get stuck in a rut because of troubling thoughts, painful emotions, and unhelpful self-talk about their sexual relationships.
 The key to overcoming this and getting unstuck is developing greater psychological flexibility.
-His new book, audio collection, and Sexual Mindfulness course will show you how to use powerful, but easy-to-master mindfulness techniques that will unleash the power of your sexual mind.

 Help us grow by Sharing…click one of the social buttons below or by copying the link.